-On at least one occasion, a potential class member has asked me to refrain from 17.
+17. On at least one occasion, a potential class member has asked me to refrain from communicating with him by telephone or email due to his fears of surveillance pursuant to the NSA Program.

-NSA Program.

-The existence of the NSA program has placed the legal staff at the Center in an 18.
+18. The existence of the NSA program has placed the legal staff at the Center in an impossible situation.

-impossible situation.
 It is extremely difficult to balance the competing ethical obligations of confidence and zealous representation.
 Moreover, I personally find it frightening and outrageous that my communications as an attorney are subject to interception without any judicial oversight to enforce the safeguards of the Fourth Amendment and the protections created by Congress.